alyabolowich/emissions-in-trade-api/README.md

 For API documentation, please refer to the following link: http://api.emissionsintrade.com/v1

-This project is part of a semester-long project during my third semester in the Bachelor of Computer Science at the Univesity of Luxembourg.
+This is a two-semester project during my third and fourth semesters in the Bachelor of Computer Science at the Univesity of Luxembourg.

+The API documentation was produced in using HTML, the API in Python (Flask web framework), and the website's business logic was written in Javascript.